Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 We can now look at additional data in the Snowflake Marketplace that can be helpful for improving ML models.
 It may be good to look at employment data in the region when analyzing loan defaults.
-Let’s look in the Snowflake Data Marketplace and see what external data is available from the data providers.
+Let’s look in the Snowflake Marketplace and see what external data is available from the data providers.

-To be able to add Marketplace data we will use the new Snowflake UI.
-Click on the **Preview App** button on the top right hand of the Snowflake console, next to the Partner Connect and Help buttons.
+Click on the Home (House symbol) button on the top left corner to go to the Snowflake UI home menu.

 ![](assets/image38.png)

-Once you click on the Preview App button a new browser tab will open with the new preview Snowflake UI.
-On the top left hand corner click on your username and then hover over the **Switch Role** menu.
+Once in the Home Menu on the top left hand corner click on your username and then hover over the **Switch Role** menu.
 Scroll and select the **ML\_ROLE** from the list of roles.